lnvglr/character-diversion/character-diversion.md

 ##### Distinct References in Single Opinion
 A question that emerged was how to deal with the situation that a user wants to voice their opinion on several glyphs referencing them in an opinion but saying distinct things about each of the glyphs.
 By default, all referenced glyphs are linked to the whole comment.
 Considering it is a lengthy comment referencing ten or more glyphs, the quality of the tool, and the precise linking of opinions to glyphs is lost.

-This could be tackled by linking all glyphs to the opinion, but establishing individual links to the glyphs as well.
+This could be tackled by linking all glyphs to the opinion but establishing individual links to the glyphs as well.
 When selecting the opinion, only the referenced glyphs will be shown.
-In the opinion card, the different glyph references become interactive and hovering over each of them will single out the enlarged glyph.
+In the opinion card, the different glyph references become interactive, and hovering over each of them will single out the enlarged glyph.

 ##### Diverging Characters

-Finally, the name of the plarform is *Character Diversion*.
+Finally, the name of the platform is *Character Diversion*.
 I chose this name to pay tribute to the diversity of letterforms out there and to characters diverting from typographic conventions.

 There was, however, a second thought to the name, involving a feature directed at collaborative, constructive discourse by enabling users to propose changes to characters.

 A very common feature in collaborative open source projects in the realm of software development is a pull request (PR).
 It is, in short, the contribution of code to a larger code base.
-Developers fork a project, make their changes and make a pull request.
+Developers fork a project, make their changes, and make a pull request.
 Their changes are then reviewed by the community and potentially merged into the project.

-In the same spirit, I imagine enabling users to contribute to a type design discourse by actually proposing a diverting letter shape, posting it and then giving users the ability to view the different options.
+In the same spirit, I imagine enabling users to contribute to a type design discourse by actually proposing a diverting letter shape, posting it, and then giving users the ability to view the different options.

 ### Conclusion

 I have started this project with the goal of promoting the questioning of typographic conventions.
-In the process I have not only created a platform to do just that—I have created a platform that challenges the convention of how typographic discourse is held.
-With a move away from language based discourse to glyph-based discourse *Character Diversion* became a proposal that will, hopefully be vividly and controvertially discussed.
+In the process, I have created not only a platform to do just that but also a platform that challenges the convention of how typographic discourse is held.
+With a move away from language-based discourse to glyph-based discourse *Character Diversion* became a proposal that will hopefully be vividly and controversially discussed.
 Maybe it will be found worthy of its aspirations, maybe the prevailing opinion will be that it failed in what it set out to.
-Hopefully it will inspire how we think about discourse in the realm of design.
+Hopefully, it will inspire how we think about discourse in the realm of design.